avahidi/interpol/README.rst

 Furthermore, all interpolators can include the following optional parameters:

 - *name* is used to name an element.
 This is needed if you want to copy it later
-- *modifier* defined an output modifier, such as 'tolower'
+- *modifier* defines an output modifier, such as 'tolower'

 More examples